 Fed up and frustrated?

-With so much free coloring advice on the internet today, getting overwhelmed is easy.
-Some days, it feels like you've tried every everything at least twice.
+With so much free coloring advice on the internet today, feeling overwhelmed is easy.
+Some days, it feels like you've tried every everything…

-Blog posts, project tutorials, free YouTube demonstrations, online classess from card makers...
+…blog posts, project tutorials, free videos, online card coloring classes...

-Even with lots of practice, your coloring is still flat and frankly, it looks exactly like everyone else's.
+Even with lots of practice, your coloring is still flat.

 Stop.
 Just stop.